mlwelles/BeaconScanner/README.md

 Building the app requires [cocoapods](http://cocoapods.org).
 Once installed, launch Terminal.app and in the project directory, run "pod install".
 When it completes, open the *BeaconScanner.xcworkspace* file that it create in Xcode.
 The app should then build and run successfully.

-##Adding Beacon Detection to Your Own Project

-To add iBeacon support to your own desktop application (at least until the a proper cocoapod is made available), just copy the following four files into your project:

-- *HGBeaconManager.h*
-- *HGBeaconManager.m*
-- *HGBeacon.h*
-- *HGBeacon.m*

-The beacon manager announces the beacons it detects to the subscribers of the [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) signal that it provides for this.

-All that's needed for a client to detect beacons is to subscribe to this signal:

-	[[[HGBeaconManager] sharedBeaconManager] startScanning];

-	RACSignal *beaconSignal = [[HGBeaconManager sharedBeaconManager] beaconSignal];
-	[beaconSignal subscribeNext:^(HGBeacon *detectedBeacon) {
-		NSLog(@"iBeacon Detected: %@", detectedBeacon);
-	}];

-To limit this subscription to just those beacons that are relevant to your application, a filtered signal can be composed from the raw feed, like so:

-	NSUUID *applicationUUID = [[NSUUID alloc] initWithUUIDString:@"B9407F30-F5F8-466E-AFF9-25556B57FE6D"]

-	RACSignal *filteredSignal = [[[HGBeaconManager sharedBeaconManager] beaconSignal] filter:^(HGBeacon *beacon) {
-		return [beaconSignal.proximityUUID isEqual:applicationUUID];
-	}];

-Note that as long as any given beacon is in range, it will be announced periodically via the subscription.

-It's best to use these updates to maintain a seperate list of nearby active beacons, and then periodically purge from this list those that have not been heard from in a while in order to ensure that only active beacons are tracked.

-In the application source, the class *HGBeaconViewController* provides a good example of how to do this.

 ##How It Works